-While Massachusetts could boast more prep schools, private colleges and universities, institutes and academies than most states in the union, it became apparent in the 1950's that thousands of Bay State students would not have the opportunity to advance their education beyond a high school education.
-There was a population boom, and an affordable solution was needed to meet the needs of State residents.
-Towards the end of the 1950's, community, business and government leaders began to take up the issue in earnest.
+While Massachusetts could boast more prep schools, private colleges and universities, institutes, and academies than most states in the union, it became apparent in the 1950's that thousands of Bay State students would not have the opportunity to advance their education beyond a high school education.
+There was a population boom and an affordable solution was needed to meet the needs of State residents.
+Toward the end of the 1950's, community, business, and government leaders began to take up the issue in earnest.
 An audit of State Needs was conducted in 1958 and it was recommended that the Commonwealth establish a system of community colleges.
 The Massachusetts Board Of Community Colleges was formed through Act 3215, set forth through a motion by Representative Thomas Wojtkowski.

 After substantial research, The Massachusetts Board of Regional Community Colleges submitted a report (1,2) to Governor Foster Furcolo, recommending a system of two year community institutions of higher learning be established in the Commonwealth.
+Called the Horace Mann of the the 20th century, Governor Furcolo advocated tirelessly for a public higher education system that would serve students from every culture and socioeconomic background.
 After extensive demographic study, the board selected a number of tentative locations, including Pittsfield, in Berkshire County.

 Citizens and community action groups volunteered time and gathered further information, surveying high school principals, students and local industry leadership.
 Planning priorities were carefully weighed and a pilot project begun.
 The board recommended that the first community college projected be instituted in Berkshire County.
 It was decided that the site would be at the former Pittsfield Central Junior High School.